pysat/pysat/docs/tutorial/tutorial_files.rst

 variable.
 By default, the ``fill_val``, ``min_val``, and ``max_val`` labels are checked.

-Custom metadata labels, in addition to pysat's defaults, can be written to the file by adding the information to a :py:class:`pysat.Instrument`.
+Custom metadata labels, in addition to :py:mod:`pysat`'s defaults, can be written to the file by adding the information to a :py:class:`pysat.Instrument`.
 The simplest method is shown below.
 The case of the label is retained when writing to the file.